Escarpment - Martinborough Pinot Noir 2019

 Rated estate (2021 guide) Recommended

 Aromas of redcurrants, cherries, dried herbs, and baking spices.
-Medium-bodied with lively acidity.
-Fresh, structured, and juicy, with a bright fruit core and a succulent finish.
-Drink now.
+Medium-bodied, with lively acidity.
+Fresh, structured, and juicy, with a vibrant fruit core and a succulent finish.
+Ready to drink now.